-These are the six largest commercial master trust DC schemes that signed the Compact, and their outlooks into private markets.
+These are the six largest commercial master trust DC schemes that signed the Compact, and their outlook into private markets.
 Allocations refer to the default fund.

-Manion House Master trust AUM Real assets PE/PD Investment adviser Expressed targets and comments Nest 20% - PE2 and private equity.
-Private markets are c.15% of total portfolio, 45% of private "We continue to diversify into private assets such as property and private equity.
+Mansion House Master trust AUM Real assets PE/PD Investment adviser 1 Expressed targets and comments Nest £37bn 13% 4% - PC 2% - PE 2 In-house Manage £5bn in property, private credit, unlisted infrastructure and private equity.
+Private markets are c.15% of total portfolio, 45% of private assets allocated in UK.
+"We continue to diversify into private assets such as property and private equity.
 These assets can produce long-term, strong growth."
 CIO, Nest.
-IPE, 2023 Legal & General £25bn 10%3 0% Hymans Robertson In July 2024, L&amp;G launched its Private Market Access Fund expected to unlock private market access for 5.2m DC members - available for DC schemes to invest in directly and via the new "L&amp;G Lifetime Advantage Fund" default strategies.
-This product is a Fund of Funds with underlying investment in L&amp;G's LTAF which the FCA had approved earlier in May.
+IPE, 2023 Legal & General £25bn 10%3 0% Hymans Robertson In July 2024, L&G launched its Private Market Access Fund expected to unlock private market access for 5.2m DC members - available for DC schemes to invest in directly and via the new "L&G Lifetime Advantage Fund" default strategies.
+This product is a Fund of Funds with underlying investment in L&G's LTAF which the FCA had approved earlier in May.
 "The fund is a one-stop-shop for private market exposure and we hope it will inspire DC members into greater engagement with their pension."
 Head of DC, Legal & General.
 Press release, 2024 Aviva £10bn 10%4 0% Isio Aviva's Head of Real Assets has predicted that 90% DC schemes will allocate 10% to illiquids.
 Prefer simpler/more transparent fee structures for private markets.
 Aviva has so far launched two LTAFs - Real Estate and Climate Transition Real Assets.
 "We will shortly be allocating to further illiquid assets such as private debt and infrastructure, and over time, private equity such as venture capital."
 Head of Investment Strategy, Aviva.
-Corporate Adviser, 2024 Standard Life/ Phoenix £9bn 6.2% 0% Reddington • Phoenix Group and Schroders launched a new private markets investment manager, 'Future Growth Capital' (FGC) to promote the Mansion House objectives.
+Corporate Adviser, 2024 Standard Life/ Phoenix £9bn 6.2% 0% Reddington Phoenix Group and Schroders launched a new private markets investment manager, 'Future Growth Capital' (FGC) to promote the Mansion House objectives.
 Launching with £1bn in initial commitments, the FGC will aim to deploy £10-20bn of investor funds into private markets over the next decade.
 "This facility will also play a significant role in the future design of our flagship defaults" Group CEO, Phoenix Group.
-Schroders press release, 2024 Mercer £7bn 0% 0% In-house "I can envisage some clients wanting a 10% private markets alloc by 2030 we would expect our private markets allocation to be Aon £6bn Yes, amount unknown 0% In-house Aon will first focus on building its private markets allocation, particularly private debt and infrastructure, and then over time will look to introduce private equity.
+Schroders press release, 2024 Mercer £7bn 0% 0% In-house "I can envisage some clients wanting a 10% private markets allocation to be by 2030 we would expect our private markets allocation to be Aon £6bn Yes, amount unknown 0% In-house Aon will first focus on building its private markets allocation, particularly private debt and infrastructure, and then over time will look to introduce private equity.
 Aon is currently appointing specialist managers for each area of private markets.
 It will be 12-18 months before allocation begins.
 "It might include productive finance but not necessarily private equity.
 Private equity will follow once we've got potential vehicles.
 It will take some time to get up and working."
 CIO, Aon.
 IPE, 2024